sacctSection: Slurm Commands (1)

 The total CPU time of the job may exceed the job's elapsed time for

 jobs that include multiple job steps.
-The format of the output is
+Format is the same as Elapsed.

 NOTE: TotalCPU provides a measure of the task's parent process and does not include CPU time of child processes.